abstractfactory/rfc/spec/spec57.md

 To provide a user with context sensitivity within a terminal.

 Context sensitivity means to alter a running session of a terminal in such a way that any further action to take effect only within the given context.

+> Note - this document uses a fictional tool called `dash` to help illustrate the benefits and disadvantages of various approaches to context sensitivity.
+As defined by Rez, `dash` is an Environment Management System.

+See also [Rez][rez]

 ### Example - Save